-- About 17% of daily traffic on NC 54 just east of Orange Grove Road enters/exits NC 54 between White Cross and Old Fayetteville Roads (excluding these intersections).
-For traffic on West Main Street the figure is 12%; for NC 54 Bypass, 12%. - During the AM peak, only 9% of traffic on NC 54 just east of Orange Grove Road enters/exits NC 54 between White Cross and Old Fayetteville Roads (excluding these intersections).
-This is consistent with a higher proportion of longer commuter trips. - Trips using West Main Street tend to be more local that trips using NC 54 Bypass.
+- About 17% of daily traffic on NC 54 just east of Orange Grove Road enters/exits NC 54 between this location and just west of Old Fayetteville Road. - During the AM peak, only 9% of traffic on NC 54 just east of Orange Grove Road enters/exits NC 54 between this location and just west of Old Fayetteville Road.
+This is consistent with a higher proportion of longer commuter trips. - For West Main Street daily traffic, about 12% of traffic enters/exits NC 54 between this just west of Old Fayetteville Road and just east of Orange Grove Road.
+For NC 54 Bypass traffic, this figure is about 11%. - Trips using West Main Street tend to be more local that trips using NC 54 Bypass.